tingsama/hacking-p1/README.md

 ### Threats, Attacks and Defences
 ##### [Redirect Sweep Attacks](https://www.usenix.org/conference/usenixsecurity14/technical-sessions/presentation/silver)
-- Against automatic autofill password managers
-- Targer user connect to a WiFi hotspot controlled by an attacker
+- Resirect sweep attack is only gainst automatic autofill password managers.
+When a taget user connect to a wifi hotspot that is controlled by an attacker, the attacker will trick the password manager to fillin the password and send the password back to the attacker.[2]
 - Defence:
   - Require user interaction before autofilling
   - Login page over HTTPS
 ##### [Cross Site Scripting(XSS) Injection](https://cispa.saarland/group/stock/papers/stock2014protecting.pdf)
-- An attacker inject JavaScript code to login page
-- Get credentials and send back to the attacker
+- An attacker inject JavaScript code to login page then the program gets credentials and send back to the attacker.[3]
 - Defence:
   - Explicit user interaction to trigger fill-in action
   - URL matching and form matching